Kristal-Astro: End of service

 Kristal Astro has announced that it is shutting down in Brunei after 22 years of operation.
-According to its official notice, Kristal Astro has ceased operations on March 31, 2022, at 11:59 pm.
+According to its official notice, Kristal Astro has ceased operations on 31 March 2022, at 11:59 pm.
 The statement mentions “considering the fast-changing technology trends causing huge shifts in consumer preferences towards digital media consumption, we have come to a fork in the road that calls for us to make this difficult decision.
 We sincerely apologize for any inconvenience this may cause.”
+With its closure, its subscribers had to resort to Malaysian digital terrestrial television, which is easily accessible within Brunei's borders.